SACHSTech/ICS4U-native-gr11review-part2v4/README.md

   - **Comments and documentation** (clear Javadocs with `@author` field, informative but not excessive inline comments)
   - **Code formatting** (consistent indentation, spacing, and braces)
   - **Test naming** (descriptive names that reflect what is being tested)
 * Verify that all **tests pass** before merging a PR.
-Encourage writing additional test cases for edge cases.
+Account for all possible edge cases with your tests.
 * The **assigned maintainer should ensure that no one merges their own PR** without review.
 At least one other group member must approve before merging.
 * Encourage **constructive feedback** in code reviews, focusing on clarity, efficiency, and correctness.
 * Order the methods (in [`Utility.java`](src/gr11review/part2/Utility.java)) and tests (in [`UtilityTest.java`](src/gr11review/part2/UtilityTest.java)) such that they maintain the same order as the problem sets below (i.e. Methods 1-3, File I/O 1-3, Array 1-9).